cloudinary-training/cld-intro-nodejs/README.md

 # cld-intro-nodejs
 Introduction to Cloudinary Using Node

 ## Environment Setup

 ### Install Node.js and NPM
 You will need to install Node.js on your machine, version 10 or higher.
- Installing Node.js will also install npm, the package manager for Node.js.
+ Important - Installing Node.js will also install npm, the package manager for Node.js.

 #### Mac Users
 Using Homebrew: